 I am a plant ecologist, particularly interested in using traits to explore plant ecological strategies.

 Previously I taught at Macquarie Univeristy, Sydney, at both undergraduate and postgraduate levels.
 I was a post-doc with Prof. Angela Moles in her Big Ecology Lab at the University of New South Wales.
 Using a huge dataset, I tested hypotheses about the distribution of simple vs compound leaves, and how plant trait variation relates to habitat variation.
-As a post-doc with Prof. David Ellsworth at the Hawkesbury Institute for the Environment at the University of Western Sydney, I examined the effects of elevated CO2 on photosynthesis in trees and grasses at the EucFACE facility, phosphorus recycling in photorespiration and explored and evaluated determinants of stomatal conductance in forest systems.
+As a post-doc with Prof. David Ellsworth at the Hawkesbury Institute for the Environment at the University of Western Sydney, I examined the effects of elevated CO2 on photosynthesis in trees and understorey plants at the EucFACE facility, phosphorus recycling in photorespiration and determinants of stomatal conductance in forest systems.
 With Dr Ian Wright, I examined changes in relationships between leaf traits, biomass allocation and growth rates with ontogeny in savannah ecosystems.

 My earlier research on invasive species encompasses the introduction and spread and population dynamics of an Australian semi-arid weed, as well as carbon capture, growth and reproductive strategies of diverse weeds across the globe.
 I have also worked on pitcher plants, Christmas trees and algal balls!